 Focus Area: Ejidos

 A main focus of TEL’s work involves supporting the sustainability goals of ejidos (communally operated agriculture ventures that make up over half of Mexico’s territory).
 With financial and legal assurance from Ban.CO2 de Carbono Mestizo (BCO2M) and operational support from TEL, ejidos throughout Mexico are carefully managing their lands with the purpose of selling carbon credits.
 By linking these collectives to WHC’s technical resources and helping them achieve WHC Conservation Certification®, TEL hopes to enhance this land stewardship even further.
-Ejido lands are located throughout the country, so the partnership will allow WHC and TEL to support the conservation of a variety of ecosystems from coastal mangroves that are home to jaguars, coastal birds and reef species, to northern pine forests that shelter and provide food for coyotes, owls and rattlesnakes.
-Jorge Calderon, Founder Director, TEL said, “Though our collaborative work in these regions we aim to become pioneers in joint conservation projects for endangered species.”
+Ejido lands are located throughout the country, so the partnership will allow WHC and TEL to support the conservation of a variety of ecosystems — from coastal mangroves that are home to jaguars, coastal birds and reef species to northern pine forests that shelter and provide food for coyotes, owls and rattlesnakes.
+Jorge Calderon, Founder and Director, TEL, said, “Though our collaborative work in these regions, we aim to become pioneers in joint conservation projects for endangered species.”

 Focus Area: Biodiversity Data Collection

 While Mexico only covers about 1% of the earth’s landmass, it accounts for 10% of the planet’s biodiversity, making it a crucial area for conservation.
 With few public conservation lands and a lack of monitoring at the species and ecosystem levels, it has been challenging to track biodiversity and biodiversity loss.
 In response, communities have started to collecting data with plans to compile the information into a larger biodiversity registry.
 With decades of experience capturing rigorous conservation data on private lands, WHC is well-equipped to support this pursuit.